Rauf Parekh: Early life and career

 Born in Karachi on August 26, 1958, Parekh was educated in Karachi.
 Having obtained MA and PhD degrees in Urdu from the University of Karachi, he worked for the Urdu Lughat Board or Urdu Dictionary Board, Karachi, as Chief Editor from 2003 to 2007.

 Farman Fatehpuri, president of the Urdu Lughat Board, said in an interview, "The Urdu Lughat Board plans to publish 22 volumes containing 300,000 words, give or take a few hundred words."
-He praised Rauf Parekh for bringing out two volumes of the Urdu Lughat in two years.
+He praised Rauf Parekh for bringing out two volumes of the Urdu Lughat (Urdu Dictionary) in two years.

-Urdu Lughat Board began its work in 1958, the first volume of the Urdu Lughat came out in 1967.
+Urdu Dictionary Board or Urdu Lughat Board began its work in 1958, the first volume of the Urdu Lughat (Urdu Dictionary) came out in 1967.

 In 2017, Rauf Parekh taught Urdu at the University of Karachi and wrote a weekly literary column in Dawn newspaper.
-In addition to writing research articles, humorous essays and critical writings, he has written over 20 books.
-Rauf Parekh was appointed director general of National Language Promotion Department, Islamabad, in December 2020.He also writes columns in English for the newspaper DAWN.
+In addition to writing research articles, humorous essays and critical writings, he has authored over 20 books.
+Rauf Parekh was appointed director general of National Language Promotion Department, Islamabad, in December 2020.
+He also writes columns in English for the Pakistani newspapers Daily Times and Dawn newspaper.